 This page lists the known issues and limitations of ArduinoJson 7.

-They are all compromises made to reduce the size of the library and are, therefore, unlikely to be fixed in the future.
+Most are compromises made to reduce the library’s size and are, therefore, unlikely to be fixed in the future.

 Known issue 1: the parser isn’t strict